Climate Science You Should Know

 How much CO2 is in our atmosphere?

-Currently, CO2 is about 0.04%.
-At the start of the Industrial Revolution, it was at 0.03%, which means CO2 has risen a little more than 1/100th of one percent since the preindustrial era.
-[10]
+At the start of the Industrial Revolution, it was about 0.03%, which means CO2 has risen a little more than 1/100th of one percent since the preindustrial era.

 Another fact: it wasn’t until 1958 when David Keeling of Scripps Institution of Oceanography initiated monitoring CO2.
 [11]